haraka/Haraka/docs/plugins/tls.md

 ### cert

-Specifies an alternative location for the certificate chain file.
-If multiple certificate chains are to be used, use `cert[]=` assignment for each of them.
+Specifies the location(s) for the certificate chain file.
+For multiple certificate chains, use `cert[]=` assignment for each.
 Non-absolute paths are relative to the `config/` directory.
 See the description of the `key` parameter for specific use.

 ### no_tls_hosts